 q: Do I need to have spikes?

 Having spikes as a feature of your cross country running shoes is a personal preference.
-Having spikes as a feature of your cross country running shoes is a personal preference.
-There are benefits to having spikes in your running shoes.
 They help you get a better grip on the terrain, especially in wet or muddy conditions.
 Many spiked shoes have removal spikes, which means that the shoes can be worn on different terrains.
 This makes them versatile and a potential asset, depending on the type of race you are running.

 However, there are drawback s to having spikes, including a lack of durability in the shoes, as spike shoes tend to be extremely light, and having to replace the spikes frequently.